 Most tongue injuries are minor and often result from accidentally biting your tongue while chewing gum or eating food.
 Most of these situations are minor and don’t require any immediate first aid.
 Unfortunately, there are some other rare instances when an oral accident can cause more significant trauma to your tongue.

-In a situation like this, you will likely need to provide some basic first aid while assessing the need to seek professional treatment at Johnson Dentistry.
+In a situation like this, you will likely need to provide some basic first aid while assessing the need to seek professional treatment at a nearby dentist.

 If your tongue is bleeding profusely, you should strongly consider going to the emergency room or other urgent care facility.
 For a less-severe tongue injury that requires basic first aid, Dr. John A. Johnson Jr. offers the following advice.